-Synopsis: This course covers topics on introduction to latex types, class and properties and various testing used to determine properties of latex.
-The course also covers on how to understand a mechanism of film forming from latex and factors that controls the film properties.
+Objective: To enhance student knowledge on latex, methods of producing latex course also covers on how to understand a mechanism of film forming from latex and factors that controls the film properties.
 It also includes ingredient for compounding, preparation, techniques to measure curing state and curing mechanism for latex compounds.
 The course also includes the understanding of several techniques used to produce latex products with the testing involved together with problem solving during production of latex products.
 It also discuss problems with waste generate during latex processing and steps to minimize the problems and explain the allergy problems that exist because of latex compound ingredients, n-nitrosoamine generate that evaporated, and protein contents that can be absorbed in the latex products.